owners learning what property and casualty insurance covers with their agent

 What Does Property and Casualty Insurance Not Cover?

 Most insurance will offer some form of a property and casualty plan.
-However, these plans do not include health and life insurance.
+However, health and life insurance are not covered within these plans.

 Property and Casualty Insurance Bundles